 Someone asked me the other day why Agile teams don’t plan to full capacity.
 Think about this scenario: during the last PI, a team on the ART achieved 50 percent of its planned business value.
 Stakeholders weren’t pleased with that result.
 When the team held its retrospective to examine its performance, several issues came to light.
 High turnover and lots of team members shifting between teams prevented them from finding their groove.
 People were experiencing burnout from moving too quickly while trying to correct quality issues.

 As a scrum master, I coach my teams to plan to less than 100-percent capacity (see scenario above).
 But I understand why that doesn’t always make sense to stakeholders.
 They worry that it will result in even fewer met commitments.
 Teams need a way to talk to stakeholders about how they need to plan less and yet somehow deliver more.
 It’s easy to criticize the stakeholders.
 Of course they’re going to ask for more—that’s their job!
-They may not understand why teams estimate and how they plan work.
-They don’t see the burden that planning to maximum capacity places on the team.
+They may not understand why agile teams estimate and how they plan agility.
+They don’t see the burden that agile planning to maximum capacity places on the team.